 A matching gift search tool is an accessible way for your alumni to research their employer’s matching gift program without having to navigate off your university’s online donation form or website.

 Instead, your alumni will be able to generate matching gift results in a matter of minutes and easily double their donation at no extra cost!
 It’s a win-win situation for your alumni and university.
+And don’t forget to note your alumni’s employer and matching gift eligibility in their donor profile for future reference.

 Retain even more alumni donors by exploring our top recommendations for higher education fundraising tools.